 Step 7.
 When the device boots up, Open the Xposed Installer app.
 You must see “Xposed Framework installed” on the screen.

 Step 8.
 First boot after flashing the zip may take some time, don’t interrupt the boot process, be patient.
 That’s it, Xposed Framework is successfully installed on your device.

 Note: You may also get a notification that says “Xposed is not compatible with Android SDK version 25 or your processor architecture”.
 Don’t worry about it, this is a new ported version (Unofficial), and it is working fine.

-Steps to Install and Activate Xposed modules in Android N:
+Steps to Install and Activate Xposed Modules:

 Step 1.
-Open the Xposed Installer app and Head over to the “Download” section to see the list of all the available modules.
+Open the Xposed Installer app and head over to the “Download” section to see the list of all the available modules.

 Step 2.
 You can download and install the modules as per your need and liking.
-Just tap on the module and select download or select the save option to download Apk file for manual installation.
+Just tap on the module and select download or select the save option to download apk file for manual installation.

 Step 3.
 After the installation of the desired module, Go to “Modules” section in the sidebar.
 Then tick the checkbox beside the module to enable it.